fiificoder/CSV/README.md

-csv is one
+# CSV data storage
-The other option is using the gob package.
+(Another option is using the gob package.)

 csv is a common file format that is used for tranferring data from the user to the system